 Taste: Syrupy texture on the palate with notes of Oak, Honey and Caramel, Brown Sugar & a touch of Orange.

-Sometimes I think the produce of the States can be somewhat lacking in depth and complexity when compared to whisk(e)y from the rest of the world but if you seek a bold mouthful of flavour, you could do a lot worse than check out this release from North Star Spirits, a bottler who has quickly and deservedly gained a reputation for exceptional quality and diversity in the product they choose to release.
+Sometimes I think the produce of the States can be somewhat lacking in complexity when compared to whisk(e)y from the rest of the world but if you seek a bold mouthful of flavour, you could do a lot worse than check out this release from North Star Spirits, a bottler who has quickly and deservedly gained a reputation for exceptional quality and diversity in the product they choose to release.
 Single casks can be notoriously hit and miss.
 North Star have veered strongly toward the former.